IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_replication.md

 **Note:** Replication is also known as mirroring in many storage systems.

-When replicating a volume, be sure to follow all of the replication configurations, found in [Compatibility and requirements](../installation/csi_ug_requirements.md) before snapshot creation.
+When replicating a volume, be sure to follow all of the replication configurations, found in [Compatibility and requirements](../installation/csi_ug_requirements.md) before volume replication.

 1. Replicate a specific PersistentVolumeClaim (PVC) using the `demo-volumereplication.yaml`.

     For more information about PVC configuration, see [Creating a PersistentVolumeClaim (PVC)](csi_ug_config_create_pvc.md).